-The data from this study is particularly insightful, because the researchers chose survey questions that predicted 'incentivised revealed preferences'.
-This means that to measure patience, for example, the researchers asked participants about their willingness to postpone a hypothetical reward; but, importantly, they chose a specific question format that they had shown would predict choices in experiments where people had to postpone real rewards.2
+The study used survey questions that predicted ‘incentivised revealed preferences’.
+This means that to measure patience, for example, the researchers asked participants about their willingness to postpone a hypothetical reward; but they asked using questions and wording that they had tested before in a lab setting, showing they could predict choices in experiments where people had to postpone real rewards.2

 As we can see, the country where people tend to be most patient is Sweden (followed by the Netherlands and the US).
 And the country where people tend to be least patient is Nicaragua (followed by Rwanda and Georgia).